MalphasWats/MalphasWats.github.io/_posts/2020-01-10-New-Year-New-Gear.markdown

 ![PCBWay PCBs][BOARDS]

 I'd also asked for a solder paste stencil.
 I was a little bit lazy and just added a comment for it to be made the same size as the board and the guys at PCBWay did it for me which was really great.
+The boards were really good quality - I poked at them with my multimeter to check continuity and everything was fine.

+The black soldermask looks so good on bare PCBs.

 Using some old PCBs from another project, I taped the stencil down to my workbench: